 Abdominals

-Jumpers might find themselves wondering does jumping rope build calves?
-It’s a valid question, especially considering the calves are one of the hardest muscles to grow.
+Jumpers might find themselves wondering if jumping rope build calves.
+It’s a valid question, especially since the calves are among the hardest muscles to grow.

 Luckily, jumping rope is a great way to target the lower leg to help build muscle size and strength.
 This is done by targeting gastrocnemius and soleus, which are the two different muscles that comprise what is commonly referred to as the calves.